Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

 MCMLE methods are the current gold-standard techniques for ERGM maximum likelihood estimation, with good theoretical properties \citep{snijders_markov_2002,handcock:ch:2003} and strong performance in simulation studies for binary networks \citep{van_duijn_framework_2009}.
 An important bottleneck impacting the use of MCMLE, however, is the ability to produce relatively high-quality draws from the specified ERGM distribution (without which, the algorithms will not converge correctly).
 While it is known that conventional MCMC algorithms can in principle mix arbitrarily slowly \citep{snijders_markov_2002,bhamidi.et.al:aap:2011}, in actual practice this problem has been observed primarily in badly specified models that are degenerate or near-degenerate, and hence of limited relevance in typical social network applications \citep{hunter2012computational}.
 That said, estimation time can still become long on very large networks, particularly for models with strong edgewise dependence.

 This cost issue becomes more acute for valued ERGMs, especially where edge values are highly variable.
-Intuitively, good MCMC mixing requires the Markov chain to explore the space of high-probability graphs, whose size increases substantially when edge values vary over large range.
+Intuitively, good MCMC mixing requires the Markov chain to explore the space of high-probability graphs, whose size increases substantially when edge values vary over a large range.
 For instance, for a simple random walk MCMC algorithm that proposes perturbing edges at random,\footnote{Practical implementations often use slightly different proposals, but the basic intuition carries.} $\mathcal{O}(N^2)$ toggles may be needed to ensure that every edge variable in an unvalued graph has a high probability of having the ``opportunity'' to change state.
-If edges typically vary over some interval of order $R$, then a similar random walk scheme that increments or decrements edge values will need $\mathcal{O}(R^{N^2})$ for each edge to have the ``opportunity'' to cover its range of values.
+If edges typically vary over some interval of order $R$, then a similar random walk scheme that increments or decrements edge values will need at least $\mathcal{O}(R {N^2})$ for each edge to have the ``opportunity'' to cover its range of values.
 For networks with large counts (e.g., migrant-flow networks), one can easily obtain $R\gg N$, in which case simulation costs can rapidly become prohibitive.
-Although this problem can be alleviated by coarsening edge values to a much smaller range \citep[as done e.g. by][]{windzio_network_2018, windzio_network_2019}, this both loses information and distorts the resulting model (since e.g., coarsening artifically reduces the entropy of the graph distribution).
-In principle, improved MCMC algorithms offer a better way to address this problem in the long-term, but at present our experience has been that current implementations do not scale well for high-variance count models.
-As we show below, the estimation quality of MCMLE is challenged by MPLE for high-$R$ valued ERGMs, and its computational cost greatly increases in this regime.
+Although this problem can be alleviated by coarsening edge values to a much smaller range \citep[as done e.g. by][]{windzio_network_2018, windzio_network_2019}, this both loses information and distorts the resulting model (since e.g., coarsening artificially reduces the entropy of the graph distribution).
+In principle, improved MCMC algorithms offer a better way to address this problem in the long-term, but current implementations do not seem to scale well for high-variance count models \citep[e.g.][]{aksoy_model_2020}.
+As we show below, MPLE can often deliver comparable estimation quality to MCMLE for high-$R$ valued ERGMs, where the latter suffers substantial increases in computational cost.